mdsteinkamp/phase-3-project-sinatra-backend/README.md

 * Schema - The database schema is set up with two tables: Clients and Policies with a One to Many association.

-* Seed - the server is seeded via ```rake db:seed``` with calls to the Faker library for names and some arrays for policy info.
+* Seed - the server is seeded via ```rake db:seed``` with calls to the Faker library for names & personal info and some arrays for policy info.

 * A Ruby class is set up for each model with the required Active Record association